-Some communities also have rules and regulations on whether or not the grandkids can access the amenities available to residents such as swimming pools and hobby rooms.
+Some communities also have rules and regulations as to whether or not the grandkids can access the amenities available to residents such as swimming pools and hobby rooms.
 They may even have special days that allow residents to bring their grandkids for special events or social functions.

-“What is an HOA fee and what does it usually cover?”
+“What's an HOA fee, and what does it usually cover?”

 HOAs are designed to manage residential communities.
 The HOA is responsible for handling basic services in the community such as trash collection, snow removal, amenities, and general community maintenance.
 Residents usually pay monthly fees to the association to cover these services rather than doing the work themselves.